NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Cone

 A cone, or possibly a truncated cone.
 This is actually a subclass of `Cylinder`, and inherits all of the same properties, with one additional property.
-The radius of the base of the cone is given by the `radius` property inherited from `cylinder`, while the radius of the tip is given by the new property, `radius2`.
+The radius of the base of the cone is given by the `radius` property inherited from `Cylinder`, while the radius of the tip is given by the new property, `radius2`.
 The `center` of a cone is halfway between the two circular ends.

 **`radius2` [`number`]**
 —